Bellinger homers in 9th as Dodgers defeat Rockies 4-3

 The Dodgers quickly went up 1-0 in the first.
 Mookie Betts drew a leadoff walk, advanced to third on Corey Seager’s single to left and scored when Seager was caught in a rundown between first and second.

 They added to their lead in the second when Taylor’s solo shot to right field just cleared the wall.
-Taylor was able to take Kyle Freeland to a full count before connecting on the eighth pitch of the at-bat for his second homer of the season.
+Taylor took Kyle Freeland to a full count before connecting on the eighth pitch of the at-bat for his second homer of the season.

 Hilliard began the Rockies’ rally by tattooing Dustin May’s sinker 431 feet over the wall in right-center leading off the third.
-Colorado tied it in the sixth when Story scored on Nolan Arenado’s sacrifice fly.
+Colorado tied it in the sixth when Trevor Story scored on Nolan Arenado’s sacrifice fly.

-The Rockies took a 3-2 lead in the seventh after Ryan McMahon scored on a wild pitch thrown by Blake Treinen.
+The Rockies took a 3-2 lead in the seventh after Ryan McMahon scored on a wild pitch by Blake Treinen.
 Los Angeles tied it in the bottom half when Justin Turner came home as Taylor grounded into a double play.

 FOR STARTERS